 It was incredible, how many people were interested in my journey and offered me advice and support.

 The next morning I proceeded towards the Thiruketheeswaram temple, which is located around 10 kilometers from Mannar town along the Mannar Highway.
 This is the second of the three Siva Lingas in Sri Lanka.
 Legend has it that this temple was built by Ravana’s father-in-law, Mayan, the master architect, who also built the Mayasabha at Indraprastha.

 On the way back to town, my bike took the opportunity to give me a hard time.
 I had left the headlight on while taking a call which drained the battery.
-I looked around, but there was nobody to seek help from since it was an isolated area.
-I tried to jump starting the bike and nearly gave myself a heart attack in the process.
-Thankfully, some kind college kids turned up and helped me get it started.
+Looked around, but there was nobody to seek help from since it was an isolated area.
+I tried to jump-start the bike and nearly gave myself a heart attack in the process.
+Thankfully, some, kind college kids turned up and helped me get it started.
 Considering all the help and support I received, I really wanted to believe in people but some things just couldn’t be forced; I remained skeptical.

 Dakshin Kailasam in Sri Lanka is located on the exact longitude as Mount Kailash

 Legend has it that Ravana’s mother who performed Siva Linga puja daily couldn’t find a Siva Linga to perform puja one day.
 To help her complete the puja, Ravana went to Dakshina Kailasam and performed penance for a Siva Linga.
 Upon receiving no response, he got angry and tried to lift the mountain but was pummeled by Lord Siva.
 He didn’t learn his lesson, pulled out his sword, and inflicted a huge cut in the hill (Ravana cut) for which he was punished by Lord Siva.